basilicom/thumbnail-bundle/README.md

 Enables asynchronous, worker based thumbnail creation.

+Adding a lot of high resolution images to a Pimcore system can cause high load situations.
+This is mitigated by deferring thumbnail creation via jobs.

+If a new asset is added to the system, the normal instant thumbnail generation is prevented and a default placeholder thumbnail is added instead.
+Simultaneously, a thumbnail creation job is added for the Symfony messenger component.
+Once the message is processed, the placeholder image is being replaced with the correct thumbnail.

 ## License

 GPLv3 - see: gpl-3.0.txt

 ## Requirements

-* Pimcore >= 5.4.0
+* Pimcore >= 6.0.0
+* RabbitMQ if using the rabbitmq transport
-* RabbitMQ (for ampq on PHP 7.3 see: https://github.com/pdezwart/php-amqp/issues/337)
+  (for ampq on PHP 7.3 see: https://github.com/pdezwart/php-amqp/issues/337)
+* php-redis >= 4.3 if using the redis transport
+* redis server >= 4.3 if using the redis transport (needs XREADGROUP support)

 ## Installation

 1) Install the bundle using composer `composer require basilicom/thumbnail-bundle`.
+3) Configure the bundle (see below)
 2) Execute `bin/console pimcore:bundle:enable BasilicomThumbnailBundle`.